mklements/OLED_Stats/README.md

 sudo chmod +x /home/pi/OLED_display
 ```

+The OLED_display script runs the stats.py file by default.
+To change this to the monitor.py file, you'll need to open it up in a text or code editor and change the target filename from stats.py to monitor.py.

 Now we need to tell the Pi to run this file on startup.
 We do this by opening up crontab using the below command and then adding a line at the bottom of the text file.
 If it's your first time opening up crontab, it'll prompt you to select an editor - enter 1 to open it up in nano.

 ```shell